 Let us prove Theorem \ref{theo:mdim}: the metric mean dimension of $\Phi_{d\#}$ is at least $p(d-1)$ when $\measures$ is endowed with the $W_p$ metric.
 In another paper \cite{Kloeckner2}, we prove the same kind of result, replacing $\Phi_d$ by any map having positive entropy.
 However Theorem \ref{theo:mdim} has a better constant and its proof is simpler.

-\begin{proof}[Proof of Theorem \ref{theo:mdim}] To construct a large $(n,\varepsilon)$-separated set, we proceed as follows: we start with the point $\delta_0$, and choose a $\varepsilon$-separated set of its inverse images.
-Then we inductively choose $\varepsilon$-separated sets of inverse images of each elements of the set previously defined.
-Doing this, we need not control the distance between inverse images of two different elements.
+\begin{proof}[Proof of Theorem \ref{theo:mdim}] To construct a large $(n,\varepsilon)$-separated set, we proceed as follows: we start with the point $\delta_0$, and choose an $\varepsilon$-separated set of its antecedents.
+Then we inductively choose $\varepsilon$-separated sets of antecedents of each elements of the set previously defined.
+Doing this, we need not control the distance between antecedents of two different elements.

 Let $k\gg 1$ and $\alpha>0$ be integers; $\varepsilon$ will be exponential in $-k$.
 Let $A_k$ be the set all $\mu\in\measures$ such that $\mu((1-2^{-k},1))=0$ and $\mu([0,1/d])\geqslant 1/2$.
 These conditions are designed to bound from below the distances between the antecedents to be constructed: a given amount of mass (second condition) will have to travel a given distance (first condition).